RobTillaart/printHelpers/README.md

   - **sci()** and **eng()**.
   - investigate sci() version based upon use of log()
   - done => see examples.
+- investigate group size in csi() ?
+  - not or very very rarely needed

 ## Support